h-greggc/hugo-travel-dream/content/posts/Elvas/index.md

     end:   2025-05-20
 nolastmod: true
 ---
-{{< toured-on >}}

-Elvas, a city in Portugal, is renowned for its well-preserved medieval architecture and fortifications.
+Elvas, a city on Spain's border with Portugal, is renowned for its well-preserved medieval architecture and fortifications.
 The city's historic center is a UNESCO World Heritage site, showcasing impressive structures such as the Amoreira Aqueduct and the star-shaped fortifications that date back to the 17th century.
 Elvas has a rich history, including a significant role in various military conflicts throughout the centuries.
 Elvas is small, with narrow mideaval streets most within view of the the city's walls.
 The blend of history and architecture makes Elvas a fascinating destination for those interested in Portugal's past.

 ### We stayed in a convent
 Well, a "converted" convent.
-The hotel ...
+The hotel was certainly as quiet as a convent.

 ### Medieval aquaduct in the Roman style

+Growing "metropolises" in midieval Spain often faced challenges fining enough water on

 {{< figure